NicholasReis/Chatbot14/README.md

 ### chatty1 class
 Implements the Eliza script for the keyword remember

-Limitations of chatty class:
+Limitations of chatty1 class:
- * 1. can only write in lowercase - it doesn't parse uppercase yet.
+ * Can only write in lowercase - it doesn't parse uppercase yet.
- * 2. Need to use keyword "i remember" or "do you remember" in user input Sample output:
+ * Need to use keyword "i remember" or "do you remember" in user input Sample output:
   	Bot: What do you remember?
 	User: i remember going for a walk